Chronicler is the pen name — nom de plume, pseudonym, handle, mask, alternate personality — of Susan Kirby, actress, singer, writer and editor.

 A member of Actors’ Equity and SAG-AFTRA, Susan is now auditioning and sending out her résumé, hoping to resume her acting quest.
 She thinks it’s never too late to follow your dreams (she also thinks denial is a lovely concept).
 She has been amazed at how much can happen in a year and a half!
 She can be seen in Episode 7 of Onion SportsDome as the Naismith Interpreter.
 She spent August 2010 in a 14-performance run as Donna Ann in the Zephyer Rep production of the very funny Unfortunate Honeymoon of Tony and Steve, a show by Blake Bradford et al. that defies genre description, at the Wings Theatre in the Village.
 She has also sung in two performances of Angel Drake Presents at Wings: Sex, Drugs and Rock 'n' Roll and Songs to Stalk By.
 In May 2010 she appeared in a staged reading of A Medley for Margaret Fuller.
 In December 2009 she appeared in the chorus for the 12 performances of Christmas Rappings, an Equity showcase at Judson Memorial Church.

 She has also found herself in front of a camera lens.
-In addition to the Onion SportsDome, mentioned above, she can be seen as Margaret Sanderhof in And See All the People, directed by Jon Russell Cring; as the Bookseller in Love Under Glass, directed by Diane Ingino; as Mary in Picture This, a New York Film Academy movie directed by Lydia Galeno; as Aunt Mary in Puzzle, directed by Antonia Lema; as Florence in Jolly Banker, a New York University student film directed by Eric Goldberg; as a torch singer in Solomon Grundy: Born on a Monday, and as Kimberly Kirke in 69, both films directed by Mattson Tomlin, a student at SUNY Purchase (yes, young Master Tomlin called it that, but Susan will always think of it as The Sex Lives of the Elderly); as the Mother in Teach Me How to Be, written and directed by Daniel Jaffe, another NYU student; as Auntie in Mert Romero Wants to Kick My Ass (the working title), a feature-length film directed by Dan Lee; as a nurse in Do Over, directed by Christina Raia; and as an extra or background in many other films (perhaps you spotted her red hair in Rubicon).
+In addition to the Onion SportsDome, mentioned above, she can be seen as Margaret Sanderhof in And See All the People, directed by Jon Russell Cring; as the Bookseller in Love Under Glass, directed by Diane Ingino; as Mary in Picture This, a New York Film Academy movie directed by Lydia Galeno; as Aunt Mary in Puzzle, directed by Antonia Lema; as Florence in Jolly Banker, a New York University student film directed by Eric Goldberg; as a torch singer in Solomon Grundy: Born on a Monday, and as Kimberly Kirke in 69, both films directed by Mattson Tomlin, at that time a student at SUNY Purchase (yes, young Master Tomlin called it that, but Susan will always think of it as The Sex Lives of the Elderly); as the Mother in Teach Me How to Be, written and directed by Daniel Jaffe, another NYU student; as Auntie in Mert Romero Wants to Kick My Ass (the working title), a feature-length film directed by Dan Lee; as a nurse in Do Over, directed by Christina Raia; and as an extra or background in many other films (perhaps you spotted her red hair in Rubicon).
 Pictures of her in some of these films and in other performances can be seen if you click on the Susan Kirby link, exciting projects that she will tell you about if you ask her.

 In her youth, she appeared as Nora in A Doll’s House, Candida in Candida and Ellida in The Lady From the Sea.
 Twenty years ago she appeared as an extra in a commercial with Mike Tyson.
 (How's that for name-dropping?
 Susan never talked to him, but did have multiple bruises from bouncing against the Jeep door as she rode behind him snapping pictures.)
 In her after-youth, she’s studying voice with Woody Regan, singing at Woody’s workshop, participating in Leonore Stefanik's acting class, Acting While Singing, Singing While Acting, and performing at various venues in New York City.